sarika2446/ece4160/lab1.md

 ### Microphone Output

 For this program, I used the Example1_MicrophoneOutput example code that came with the Artemis Nano installation.
+The program printed out the loudest frequency detected by the board's microphone to the serial monitor.
+In this video, I played a 600 Hz tone, and the value printed to the serial monitor was consistent and almost exactly 600 Hz.

 [![Microphone Output](https://img.youtube.com/vi/lORvnI_mxfM/0.jpg)](https://www.youtube.com/watch?v=lORvnI_mxfM "Microphone Output")